AV-Text/AVX/README.md

 ### Modular Framework with Minimal Dependencies

-There are three external dependencies of AVX-Framework: DotNet, FlatBuffers, and FlatSharp.
-All of these are cross-platform and open-source.
-They were chosen for there speed, ubiquity, efficiency, and their liberal licenses.
-Together, they allow for efficient communication between C# and C++ modules.
-Of course, there are internal dependencies; those also are all open source (maintained by AV Text Ministries; found at https://github.com/kwonus and https://github.com/AV-Text/AVX).
+There are just a few external dependencies of AVX-Framework: DotNet with YamlDotNet, and C++ with Rapid Yaml.
+DotNet is was chosen as it is open-source and cross-platform.
+C++ was chosen for its ubiquity and speed.
+YAML was chosen for its great human readability (YamlDotNet and Rapid YAML were chosen for their maturity and their liberal open source licenses).
+Together, they facilitate efficient communication between C# and C++ modules, with great debugging ability.
+Of course, there are internal dependencies; those also are all open source (maintained by AV Text Ministries; located at https://github.com/kwonus and https://github.com/AV-Text/AVX).

 The latest architecture is highly modular.
 Earlier works were much more monolithic.
 While monolithic applications can be built faster, they are more fragile, difficult to refactor, and exhibit maintenance issues over the long haul.
 While a modular architecture is more labor-intensive initially, it's way easier to refactor.
 Modularity facilitates incremental improvements that can be accomplished in shorter timeframes.
 In other words, it takes longer on the onset, but it's way better over time.